 He also was assigned to cover the second Black Canadian Studies Conference on Community, Empowerment & Leadership in Black Canada held in Halifax in 2015, the fourth World Indoor track & field championships in Toronto in 1993, the 2003 Road World Cycling championship in Hamilton, The World Basketball championship in Toronto, Muhammad Ali’s last two visits to Toronto and the Toronto Raptors' first season in 1995-96.

 Prior to coming in Canada in 1985, Fanfair freelanced for the Guyana Chronicle and the defunct Citizen Mid-week newspaper and served as senior sports producer and assistant editor with the state-owned Guyana Broadcasting Corporation.
 He was also the Caribbean News Agency’s sports correspondent in Guyana.

-He has been recognized with several honours, including the Harry Jerome, African-Canadian Achievement, Canadian Association of Black Lawyers, the Jamaican Canadian Association Community Service, the Guyana Media and the Guyana Sportswriter of the Year Awards and the Queen’s Golden Jubilee Medal for Community Service.
+He has been recognized with several honours, including the Harry Jerome, African-Canadian Achievement, Canadian Association of Black Lawyers, the Coalition of Black Trade Unionists (Canada chapter) Jack White, the Jamaican Canadian Association Community Service, the Guyana Media and the Guyana Sportswriter of the Year Awards and the Queen’s Golden Jubilee Medal for Community Service.

 Fanfair is a member of the University of the West Indies Toronto gala committee that raises money to fund scholarships for students attending the Caribbean institution of higher learning.